How much is your car worth?

 The Z4 offers a remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The Beetle doesn’t offer a remote starting system.

-When different drivers share the Z4, the memory system makes it convenient.
+When two different drivers share the Z4, the memory system makes it convenient for both.
 Each setting activates different, customized memories for the driver and front passenger’s seat positions, outside mirror angle, climate settings and radio stations.
 The Beetle doesn’t offer a memory system.

-The Z4 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Z4 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Beetle doesn’t offer a heads-up display.

 In case of a sudden change of weather, the Z4 offers an optional remote convertible top that can be raised from a distance to protect the interior of the vehicle from damage.
 The Beetle doesn’t offer a remote top, so the driver will have to run to the car, get in, turn the ignition on and raise the top to prevent the interior from being damaged.